NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-28-political-stances-lda.md

 The largest topic, number one, was about eligibility and facilities for a broad swath of people ("school", "tribal", and "labor").
 As the relevance metric is adjusted, the most meaningul word is "justice".
 Other topics are concerned with chemicals (2,9,15), technology (5), waste (6,13), or conservation (10,12).

-The topic specifcally about climate change and the lived impact on people (8) is about 5% of the topic distribtution.
+The topic specificaly about climate change and the lived impact on people (8) is about 5% of the topic distribtution.

 ##### LDA Clustering: 2024 Party Platforms